aspeer/mkdocs-WebDyne-Doc/webdyne.md

-In real life it is not desirable to put the template name into every content file (as was done in the above example), nor would we want to have to \"use WebDyne::Template\" in every content file.
+In real life it is not desirable to put the template name into every content file (as was done in the above example), nor would we want to have to "use WebDyne::Template" in every content file.

 To overcome this WebDyne::Template can read the template file name using the Apache dir_config function, and assign a template on a per location